Reusable menstrual pads are becoming more widely known and are more popular than ever.

-It’s best to grab as many pads as you normally need for each day of your period, then add a couple of extras for emergencies, and then double it to account for washing time.
+It’s best to grab as many pads as you normally need for each day of your period, add a couple of extras for emergencies, and double it to account for washing time.

 - So, if you normally use 3 pads a day, then you’ll need a bare minimum of 6 pads in total – but 10 to 15 pads are recommended for most women.

-- This could mean buying 2, 3 or 4 packs of reusable pads – it depends on how often you’ll be washing them.
+- This could mean buying 2, 3 or 4 packs of reusable pads – depending on how often you’ll wash them.

 - You’ll quickly recover the cost of buying a few packs of reusable pads.
-They can last many years if you look after them properly, resulting in massive savings (possibly even in the thousands of pounds!)
+In addition, they can last many years if you look after them properly, resulting in massive savings (possibly even in the thousands of pounds!)